Formal name:Cystatin C

 How is it used?

 Researchers are exploring other uses of cystatin C, such as using it alone or in combination with blood creatinine for estimating the glomerular filtration rate (GFR).
 A recent study found that an equation for eGFR that includes both creatinine and cystatin C was more accurate than one that uses either of these alone and could be used to confirm chronic kidney disease (CKD) in people with an eGFR near 60, the threshold for CKD.
-In addition to kidney dysfunction, it has been associated with an increased risk of cardiovascular disease and heart failure in older adults.
+In addition to kidney dysfunction, it has been associated with an increased risk of mortality, cardiovascular disease and heart failure in older adults.
+These equations are currently being validated in different patient populations prior to it being fully implemented into clinical practice.

 When is it ordered?